Skip to main content

 To help simplify and encourage submissions, a two-part submission process is used:

-Step one: Submit an application form and Project Summary (1,000 words maximum, or 4 letter-sized pages) by the stated deadline.
+Step one: Submit an application form and Project Summary by the stated deadline.

 Step two: The Jury will review all eligible submissions and determine the shortlist.
 All applicants will be notified of the review status, and those who are shortlisted will be made public.
 Lead applicants of the shortlisted projects will be invited to submit a full application.